-Whether it’s visiting family in the Christmas holidays or jetting off to the coast in the summer break, there are occasions when we have to travel in a car with kids much longer than we’d really like to!
+Whether it’s visiting family in the Christmas holidays or jetting off to the coast in the summer break, there are occasions when we have to travel in a car with young kids, babies and toddlers much longer than we’d really like to!

 Pack lots (and lots) of healthy snacks

 Not only will this save money at service stations on their extortionately over-inflated prices for everything, but it will help beat boredom at times and fill those never ending pits in their stomachs!
 My kids are constantly hungry and always asking for a snack.
 Whilst I might be more strict at home, if we’re on a long journey and need to concentrate on the driving at hand then I’ll be a little more slack with the snack giving just to keep some peace and quiet and be on our way.

 I do like to keep healthy when travelling so they aren’t bouncing off the walls with sugar overload and choose snacks such as Organix, Kiddlicious and the like.
 We also pack small pots of dried fruit and easy to eat fruit like apples and bananas.
 Let them have access to them by themselves if old enough so they don’t keep disturbing you and can help themselves if trusted not to gorge on it all in one go and get travel sick!
 Definitely want to avoid that if possible.

 Let them choose their own car friendly toys and games

 And probably all they really need is a fully charged iPad each!
 This can act as their games, music, TV and even book!
 Make sure they are charged up and have plenty of entertainment on for the duration.
 We always have charging points in the car so all electronics can be charged up on the go.